A FEATURE FILM WRITTEN BY EDUARDO MONTEIRO

 LOGLINE

-After losing his job and his relationship, a man in the midst of an identity crisis travels alone to the Atacama Desert in search of clarity and answers.
+After losing his job and the relationship that defined much of his adult life, a Brazilian man travels alone to the Atacama Desert hoping to clear his mind.

 SYNOPSIS